ifnspaml/IFN_Dataloader/dataloader/pt_data_loader/README.md

 Datasets
 ========
-BEFORE using the dataloader be aware that you change the PYTHONPATH to point on the computer vision repository as for example:

-export PYTHONPATH=$PYTHONPATH:"/home/klingner/Desktop/Code/computer_vision"

 To create a Dataset, use one of the classes in `specialdatasets.py`.
 There are classes for KITTI datasets and Cityscape datasets, both of